tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 It also has the following disadvantages:

-- The fronting server can still see the other extensions.
-By contrast we could introduce another EncryptedExtensions block that was encrypted to the hidden server and not the fronting server.
+- The client-facing server can still see the other extensions.
+By contrast we could introduce another EncryptedExtensions block that was encrypted to the hidden server and not the client-facing server.
-- It requires a mechanism for the fronting server to provide the extension-encryption key to the hidden server (as in {{communicating-sni}}
+- It requires a mechanism for the client-facing server to provide the extension-encryption key to the hidden server (as in {{communicating-sni}}
   and thus cannot be used with an unmodified hidden server.
 - A conformant middlebox will strip every extension, which might